serolrom/Sergio/README.md

 ### About me
 I guess there is no point of having a personal website if it doesn't say a thing about me, so...
-I'm a happy husband and father of three, living and working in Madrid -Spain-,
+I'm a happy husband (not many can say), father of three (am I entitled to feel as some kind of super hero?), living and working in [Madrid](https://goo.gl/maps/fJrff5frWsmPysM16) and currently getting my [ULM](https://en.wikipedia.org/wiki/Tecnam_P2002_Sierra) license.